-The ingredients for the Sea, Sky, Sand and Street project came together in a matter of days and, considering that there was no well thought out plan, it worked remarkably well.
+The basic ingredients for the Sea, Sky, Sand and Street project came together in a matter of days and, considering that there was no well thought out plan, it worked remarkably well.
+The idea was straightforward.
 Take an iPhone, a good quality iPhone photography app, sixteen days in the county of Norfolk, a bit of experimentation, and what do you get?
 An 80 page book with over seventy photographs.
 Well two books actually!

 What started out as experimental photographs taken on a mobile phone blossomed out into something much bigger.
 I am a convert to phone photography.
 The change in my attitude towards mobile phone images really started after picking an iPhone up.
 The mobile phone camera was a gimmick or a toy before that, at least in my eyes.
 Simply put, it was only suitable for snapshot family photos or capturing a night out with friends.
 Maybe the early camera phones were exactly that, but the technology and the image quality has moved on at a fast pace.
 The iPhone (and other smart phones) changed everything.
-The small size and excellent photo software apps made the phone a camera, darkroom and communication tool – all in one.
+The small size and excellent photo software apps made the phone a camera, darkroom and distribution tool – all in one.

-iPhone photography has its critics but the iPhone has been used successfully by many established photographers like Todd Heisler, David Guttenfelder and especially Ben Lowy to document photo stories.
+iPhone photography has had its critics but the iPhone has been used successfully by many established photographers like Todd Heisler, David Guttenfelder and especially Ben Lowy to document photo stories.
 Lowy on his website states: